blabla1337/skf-flask/README.md

 ##<a name="development"></a>Development

 1. Fork and clone https://github.com/blabla1337/skf-flask
-2. pip install -r etc/requirements.txt
+2. pip install -r requirements.txt
 3. cd skf && python ./skf.py
 4. Create your changes commit and open a PR from your fork to the master repo